Flue gas emissions from energy production constitute our most significant environmental impact.

 Our operations also produce various types of waste.
 Primarily, we aim to prevent the production of waste.
 Any waste we produce is sorted and recycled wherever possible.
 We maintain waste bookkeeping and hand over waste only to transport companies that are in the waste management register and to recipients entitled to receive the waste in question.

-In 2019, we produced 9,113 tonnes of waste (2018: 4,780 tonnes), 58 per cent of which was utilised as material and 6 cent as energy (2018: 77 per cent and 10 per cent).
-The amount of waste increased especially in worksites.
-The amount of waste taken to the landfill (e.g. rock aggregates and soil) was higher than in the previous years.
-The amount of dangerous substances produced was slightly up compared with last year.
+In 2020, we produced 14,373 tonnes of waste (9,113 tonnes in 2019), 93 per cent of which was utilised as material and 3.7 per cent as energy (58 and 5.6 per cent in 2019).
+The amount of waste increased especially in network and work sites.
+The amount of waste taken to the landfill was smaller than in the previous years.
+There were also fewer hazardous substances produced than in the previous year.

-Utilisation of waste produced in Helen’s properties and, from 2016, in the energy network areas, tonnes
+Utilisation of waste produced in Helen’s Ltd and, from 2016, in the energy network areas, tonnes

 |Hazardous waste||Landfill||Utilisation as energy||Utilisation as material|